 Coriolis Flowmeter principle makes it enable to measure multiple variables from a single mass flow meter with much accuracy.
 A Coriolis flow measurement device can measure the following:

 - The temperature of fluid flowing in Coriolis mass flow controller.

 - The viscosity of the fluid.

-The method of measure of each variable is as follows:
+The method of measurement of each variable is as follows:

 Density measurement by Coriolis Flowmeter

 A Coriolis flow meter phase shift provides the measurement of mass flow.
 As the density of fluid changes its Coriolis force also changes results in a change in phase.
 When a higher dense fluid is flowing in the tube Coriolis force will be less and less phase shift will there and Vice-versa.